rolling-code/PowerShell-Scripts/README.md

 Step 2: Run `.\analyze_gpo3.ps1 -GPResultXml C:\Temp\gpresult.xml -SysvolRoot "\\your.domain.here\SYSVOL\domain.net\Policies"`

 You will see good output.
-YOu can get additional details by running:
+You can get additional details by running:

 `Get-GPOReport -Id XXX -ReportType XML`